linas/atomspace-ipfs/README.md

 * The first two bullets are satisfied by writing the Atom type and it's name (if its a Node) as text into a file.
 For Links, the outgoing set can be placed in the links[] json member.
+These will be automatically hashed by the IPFS subsystem, deliviering a true globally unique ID (the CID) for the Atom.

 * Each read-only AtomSpace corresponds to a directory, so that each Atom appears in the links[] json member of the directory.
 Updated